kangjh0408/OSS2020-1_Final_Project/README.md

 |     GND |    GND |
 |      26 |    I/O |

-Please contact me if you have any problems.
+Where can I get more help, if I need it?
 -
+If you have any questions, feel free to contact email address below:<br/>
 Email Address: 21500014@handong.edu

 YouTube video link address